Observing Higgs Dark Matter at the CERN LHC: Results and Discussions

 An interesting question arisen looking at the $\phi_{jj}$ distribution of Figure~(\ref{fig:phijj}) is how to discriminate between a Higgs dark matter of the classes of models under consideration and a single Higgs decaying to an invisible final state with a large branching ratio as considered in Ref.~\cite{eboli}.
 It is evident it cannot be done based on the kinematic distributions of the jets.
 Observing signals associated to a single invisible Higgs boson production in other channels would be important for that task once we do not expect seeing signals for the classes of models we considering here based on our results and on the results from Ref.~\cite{cheung1} as well.

-Another possibility is to find a way to measure the growth in the total cross section as a function of the center-of-mass energy of the collision.
-The weak boson fusion is the best suited process to that goal, however it cannot be done easily at hadron colliders without relying on the decay products of the Higgs boson~\cite{han_wbf}.
-A future linear collider could do that job in the WBF channel once the energy of the incoming leptons can be tunned.
+Another possibility is to probe the high energy growth of the longitudinal vector boson scattering using dedicated techniques for hadron colliders as those proposed in Ref.~\cite{han_wbf,butter} for example.
+A future linear collider could do that job easily in the WBF channel once the energy of the incoming leptons can be tuned.

 It's worth mentioning that dark matter production in weak boson fusion is not likely to occur at hadron colliders in the framework of models presenting CDM candidates like the MSSM or UED for example.
 In the MSSM case it has been shown~\cite{plehn} that destructive interference between WBF-type diagrams and bremsstrahlung diagrams contributing to the lightest neutralino production decreases the rates to an attobarn level for $pp\to jj\nn{}\nn{}$ at the LHC.
 On the other hand in the UED models the lightest KK particle is an almost pure $U(1)_Y$ gauge boson which strongly suppresses the couplings to other gauge bosons and probably depletes the WBF channel as well.